 Recommended by: Shelley, Travel Mexico Solo

-During the holiday, you’ll see elaborate ofrendas (altars) decorated with marigold flowers, sugar skulls and photos of the deceased.
+Although much of Mexico celebrates Day of the Dead, the holiday is known for being especially lively in Oaxaca.
+The whole city (and country) becomes one big party!
+Unlike a sombre funerary-style ritual, Mexico’s Day of the Dead is a celebration.
+You’ll see elaborate ofrendas (altars) decorated with marigold flowers, sugar skullsm and photos of the deceased.
 Comparasa (parades) led by costumed marching bands guide everyone to the town’s cemeteries to welcome back loved ones.

 Sardinia, Italy